EricZinda/Perplexity/backlog.md

     - only generate _for_x_cause, unclear what that means
 - ChatGPT scenario:
   - You’re going to a restaurant with your son, Johnny, who is vegetarian and too scared to order by himself.
 Get a table and buy lunch for both of you.
 You have 15 dollars in cash.
-  I am the waiter.
+  I am the waiter, you are the customer.
 Interact with me only saying one sentence at a time and waiting for my response.
 Make the phrases very simple.
 OK?
   - Make these work:
+    - can we please have the check?/Could we please have the check? --> don't know words
+        - can we have the check --> works
+    - That will be all, thank you.
+    - Thank you!
+You too. --> I don't know the way you used: implicit_conj
+    - We'll pay with cash, here is 15 dollars.
+    - How much does the tomato soup and the green salad cost? --> I don't know the way you used: cost
+    - Could you recommend a few vegetarian options, then?
+    -  Hi!
+Could we have the vegetarian menu, please?
+        - Fails
+    - Could we have the vegetarian menu, please? --> There isn't such a vegetarian menu here
+        - should talk about vegetarian items
+    - How much is the soup and the salad? --> takes forever
     - I'll have the Grilled Salmon for myself, and for my son, Johnny, please get the Roasted Chicken.
     - Could you please recommend a vegetarian dish for my son?
     - Let's go to a table, please.